BradleyCodeU/bradleycodeu.github.io/_gdad/objects/ObjectsBubbleGame/instructions.md

+---
+layout: project
+category: objects
-# P5 Bubble Game v1
+title: Objects Bubble Game
 ---
 Create a simple Javascript / P5.JS clicker game in which you pop bubbles.
 For example... bubbles start on the ceiling and you must pop them before they hit the floor.